btemplep/authzee/README.md

 ### Definitions

-- Authorization Request (Request) - A request to see if a the calling entity is authorized to perform a specific resource action on a resource.
+- Authorization Request (AKA Resource) - A request to see if a the calling entity is authorized to perform a specific resource action on a resource.

-- Calling Entity (Entity) - In an authorization request, the calling entity is essentially "who" is being authorized.
+- Calling Entity (AKA Entity) - In an authorization request, the calling entity is essentially "who" is being authorized.
 The entity could be a person, service account, role etc.

 - Identity - A way to identify an entity.
 An identity could be AD users, AD groups, AWS roles, AWS users etc.